company pension scheme entrepreneurs

 Katrin Straub

-Occupational pensions are an important tool for entrepreneurs to secure their own future.
-However, many managing directors underestimate the complexity and long-term commitments involved.
-Learn how to develop the right strategy and make the most of tax advantages.
+Occupational pension provision is an important tool for entrepreneurs to secure their own future.
+However, many managing directors underestimate its complexity and the long-term commitments involved.
+Find out how to develop the right strategy and make the most of tax advantages.

 The topic in brief and concise terms